carolinecappello/tombo-phenology/README.md

 #### colony.data

-BookYear = year at the beginning of the breeding season
+BookYear = The starting year of a breeding season.
+Breeding seasons span from September 1st to August 31st of the following year
 MedianHatch = Median hatch date, presented as days since November 1st
 nHatch = Number of chicks used for median hatch date
 MedianFledge = Median fledge date (date at which 50% of chicks had fledged), presented as days since November 1st